 “PISA 2012, however, showed a stark decline in the performance of 15-year-old students with more than one out of four students not even achieving the baseline Level 2 in mathematics at which students begin to demonstrate competencies to actively participate in life.”

 The MATHeCADEMY.net offers free online in-service teacher education based upon action learning or research papers on BundleCounting published at the ICME 2004-2012 (mathecademy.net/papers/icme-trilogy).

 Seminars on how to cure Math Dislike can be held as free 1day Skype seminars.

 As pdf-file: Curing Math Dislike.pdf

-* Full version: Math Dislike Cured
+* Full version: Math Dislike Cured with flexible bundle numbers

 * Background paper: Calculators in PreSchool and Special Needs education